Skip to content

 Common questions from engineering leads, agency PMs, and contributors evaluating TARO's time tracking.

-TARO automatically stops and logs the running session before starting the new one.
-The previous session is saved with its exact elapsed time, end timestamp, and task association as if you had manually clicked Stop.
-You are shown a brief confirmation: Stopped [task name] logged Xh Ym.
-Starting new timer on [new task].
-This enforcement is applied at every timer start point task detail panel, List view inline, Kanban card, and the dashboard widget shortcut.
-There is never a state where TARO believes two timers are running simultaneously for the same user.
-The one-active-timer rule is a hard constraint, not a soft warning.
+TARO automatically stops and logs the running session before starting the new one, saved with its exact elapsed time, end timestamp, and task, as if you had clicked Stop.
+You see a brief confirmation.
+This is enforced at every start point: task detail panel, List view inline, Kanban card, and dashboard widget.
+The one-active-timer rule is a hard constraint, not a soft warning, so two timers never run at once for one user.

 Network background